1995parham/dotfiles/README.md

 In the case of using macOS, you already have the installed macOS (Use recovery mode by Press and hold the power button on your Mac until the system volume and the Options button appear).
+During the fresh-installation, please check [here](./macos).
-So, there is no need to install the operating system, and you cannot customize anything about it.
+There is no need for installing the operating system, and you cannot customize anything about it.
 Just run the following script to have the setup:

 ```bash